 TL;DR – Creating a morning ritual or routine you look forward to can help you feel more positive about mornings.

-My Morning Routine:
+My self-care Morning Routine:

 - The first thing I love to have every morning is a cup of hot water with lemon and apple cider vinegar.
 This is something that I’ve seen countless articles on and eventually started doing myself.
 On the days I’m out of fresh lemons, I just add the tsp of apple cider vinegar in hot water alone.
 Apple cider vinegar (or ACV for short) is kinda a big deal in the wellness community.
 Although I can’t say for sure if all the claimed health benefits are true, I do enjoy drinking it.
 I use the Bragg Organic Apple Cider Vinegar With the Mother but you can also try ACV vitamin gummies if you prefer (both are on Amazon).

 - While I’m drinking my warm water or my morning brewed Nespresso coffee; I use the time to read my daily devotional and then journal, pray, or meditate.
 Studies show that meditating for even 2-5 minutes in a day can provide health benefits.
 Depending on the day I may skip one or spend more time on a particular activity.